faosorios/fastmatrix/README.md

 ## Features

-Latest release (Oct 14, 2025) of [fastmatrix](https://github.com/faosorios/fastmatrix) package have implemented the following functions:
+Next, the main functionalities of [fastmatrix](https://github.com/faosorios/fastmatrix) (latest release, version 0.6-2, Oct 14, 2025):
+* Structured matrices:
+  * Constructors for AR(1) and compound symmetry correlation matrices.
+  * Constructors for Frank, Hankel and Helmert matrices.
+  * Operations envolving the **commutation matrix**, with minimum requirements of storage.
+  * Operations envolving the **duplication matrix**, with minimum requirements of storage.
+  * Operations envolving the **symmetrizer matrix**, with minimum requirements of storage.
+* Matrix operations and decompositions:
   * Array multiplication (see for instance, Appendix A of [Wei, 1998](https://link.springer.com/book/9789813083295)).
-* Bezier curve based on n+1 control points.
   * C version of the Kronecker product which is slightly faster than the built in R base.
   * Column-equilibration for rectangular and symmetric matrices.
-* Constructors for AR(1) and compound symmetry correlation matrices.
-* Constructors for Frank, Hankel and Helmert matrices.
-* Covariance matrix estimation using the Mean Square Successive (MSSD) method.
-* Estimation of the weighted mean and covariance matrix using an online algorithm ([Clarke, 1971](https://doi.org/10.2307/2346477)).
-* Computation of central moments up to fourth order using an online algorithm ([Spicer, 1972](https://doi.org/10.2307/2346477)).
   * Evaluation of a real general matrix polynomial using Horner's scheme.
   * Evaluation of a matrix function where its argument is an upper triangular matrix by applying a Parlett recurrence.
-* Fast computation of Hadamard product using unrolled loops.
+  * Fast computation of Hadamard (elementwise) product using unrolled loops.
-* Floyd-Warshall algorithm to find all shortest paths (if exist) in a directed graph.
   * Gauss-Seidel, Jacobi and conjugate gradients (CG) iterative methods for solving linear systems.
-* Geometric mean using a Fused-Multiply-and-Add (FMA) compensated scheme for accurate computation of floating-point product.
   * Inner products and norms for matrices.
   * Computation of the scaled condition number of a rectangular matrix.
-* Interface to **C code callable by another C code** from other R packages.
   * LDL decomposition for symmetric real matrices.
   * Computation of the modified Cholesky factorization of a real symmetric but not necessarily positive definite matrix.
   * Lp norms for vectors.
   * LU factorization for square matrices.
-* Mahalanobis distances, checking if the covariance is a positive definite matrix.
   * Matrix square root using the Newton iteration proposed by [Denman and Beavers (1976)](https://doi.org/10.1016/0096-3003(76)90020-5) and the Schur decomposition.
   * Modified Cholesky factorization for symmetric but not necessarily positive definite matrices.
+  * Power method to compute the dominant eigenvalue and its associated eigenvector.
+  * Rank-1 update to Cholesky factorization.
+  * Routine to compute a Krylov matrix.
+  * Schur decomposition for a square matrix.
+  * Sherman-Morrison formula.
+  * Sweep operator for symmetric matrices.
+  * vec and vech operators to handle rectangular and square matrices.
+* Statistical procedures:
+  * Covariance matrix estimation using the Mean Square Successive (MSSD) method.
+  * Estimation of the weighted mean and covariance matrix using an online algorithm ([Clarke, 1971](https://doi.org/10.2307/2346477)).
+  * Computation of central moments up to fourth order using an online algorithm ([Spicer, 1972](https://doi.org/10.2307/2346477)).
+  * Geometric mean using a Fused-Multiply-and-Add (FMA) compensated scheme for accurate computation of floating-point product.
+  * Mahalanobis distances, checking if the covariance is a positive definite matrix.
   * Omnibus test for univariate normality ([Jarque-Bera](https://doi.org/10.1016/0165-1765(80)90024-5), [Doornik-Hansen](https://doi.org/10.1111/j.1468-0084.2008.00537.x), Adjusted Lagrange multiplier test ([Urzua, 1996](https://doi.org/10.1016/S0165-1765(96)00923-8)) and a robust version proposed by [Gel and Gastwirt, 2008](https://doi.org/10.1016/j.econlet.2007.05.022)).
-* Operations envolving the **commutation matrix**, with minimum requirements of storage.
-* Operations envolving the **duplication matrix**, with minimum requirements of storage.
-* Operations envolving the **symmetrizer matrix**, with minimum requirements of storage.
   * Ordinary least-squares (OLS) using several methods: conjugate gradients, Cholesky, QR decomposition, singular value decomposition, and the Sweep operator.
 This provides an alternative to extend the procedures available in R built-in function 'lm'.
-* Power method to compute the dominant eigenvalue and its associated eigenvector.
-* Random number generation from the multivariate normal (Gaussian) distribution.
-* Random number generation of uniformly distributed deviates **within** a unitary ball.
-* Random number generation of uniformly distributed deviats located **on** a spherical surface.
-* Rank 1 update to Cholesky factorization.
   * Ridge estimation for linear regression.
   * Routines to compute measures of multivariate skewness and kurtosis proposed by [Mardia (1970)](https://doi.org/10.2307/2346576).
   * Routine for the computation of the mediancenter (or geometric median) for multivariate data.
-* Routine to compute a Krylov matrix.
-* Schur decomposition for a square matrix.
-* Sherman-Morrison formula.
-* Sweep operator for symmetric matrices.
   * Test for variance homogeneity of correlated variables ([Harris, 1985](https://doi.org/10.1093/biomet/72.1.103)).
-* vec and vech operators to handle rectangular and square matrices.
   * Whitening transformation.
   * Wilson-Hilferty transformation for Gamma random variables.
+* Random number generators (RNGs):
+  * RNG from the multivariate normal (Gaussian) distribution.
+  * RNG of uniformly distributed deviates **within** a unitary ball.
+  * RNG of uniformly distributed deviats located **on** a spherical surface.
+* Miscellaneous:
+  * Bezier curve based on n+1 control points.
+  * Floyd-Warshall algorithm to find all shortest paths (if exist) in a directed graph.
+* C interfaces:
+  * The package provides interfaces for code written in C, **enabling other R packages (or user-written C code) to access the C routines in the fastmatrix package**.

 Our plan in the near future is the implementation of functions to handle:
 * Some special matrices and operations arising in numerical analysis.